ntvinh11586/MyToDoApp/README.md

 * [x] User can add items to the to-do list
 * [x] User can remove an item by long pressing on the item.
 * [x] User can tap a to-do item and bring up an edit screen for the to-do item and then have any changes to the text reflected in the to-do list.
-* [ ] Persist the to-do items into a text file and retrieve them properly on app restart
+* [x] Persist the to-do items into a text file and retrieve them properly on app restart
-* [ ] Persist the to-do items into SQLite instead of a text file
 * [x] Improve style of the to-do items in the list using a custom adapter
 * [x] Use a DialogFragment instead of new Activity for editing items
 * [x] Add support for completion due dates for todo items (and display in listview item)